DemonKingSwarn/gogo-cli/README.md

 chmod +x $PREFIX/bin/mpv
 ```

-For it to be able to stream you need to add referrer in mpv by opening mpv <a href="https://play.google.com/store/apps/details?id=is.xyz.mpv">(playstore version)</a>, going into Settings -> Android -> Edit mpv.conf and adding
+For it to be able to stream you need to add referrer in mpv by opening mpv <a href="https://play.google.com/store/apps/details?id=is.xyz.mpv">(playstore version)</a>, going into Settings -> Advanced -> Edit mpv.conf and adding
 ```sh
 referrer="https://gogoanimehd.to/"
 ```